openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

        **Inline**.

    * - Modal Height
-     - Specifies the on-screen height of the LTI content window in pixels.
+     - Specifies the on-screen height of the LTI content window as a percentage of the visible web browser window height.
+Enter the percentage in whole numbers.

        This setting is only applied if the **LTI Launch Target** control is set to **Modal**.

    * - Modal Width
-     - Specifies the on-screen width of the LTI content window in pixels.
+     - Specifies the on-screen width of the LTI content window as a percentage of the web browser window width.
+Enter the percentage in whole numbers.

        This setting is only applied if the **LTI Launch Target** control is set to **Modal**.